(set: $name to

 How does one document something that can’t be documented?
 How does one claim disability against a tide of skepticism?
 In reducing one’s bodymind to evidence, institutions assume that disability only exists in terms of verifiability, obviousness, transparency — one’s so-called incapacities must be documentable according to the terms of both medical science and intricate HR classifications.

-Long covid is frequently invoked as an example of this so-called documentation problem, as if the clinical fungibility of long covid bodyminds is the actual problem (rather than, say, oppressive infrastructures, austerity measures, or necropolitics).
+Long covid is frequently invoked as an example of this so-called documentation problem, as if the clinical fungibility of Long COVID bodyminds is the actual problem (rather than, say, oppressive infrastructures, austerity measures, or necropolitics).

-"<a href="https://www.insidehighered.com/sites/default/server_files/media/LongCOVID_Workbook.pdf" target=_blank">Supporting Students with Long COVID In Higher Education</a>,” a workbook generated by a task force comprising disability service providers across the U.S., was created specifically within this exigence (Long COVID Task Force, 2021).
-College students with long covid may need accommodations; however, given the recent emergence of long covid as an embodied phenomenon, students with long covid will not have access to consistent documentation or even diagnosis to support those accommodation needs.
+<a href="https://www.insidehighered.com/sites/default/server_files/media/LongCOVID_Workbook.pdf" target=_"blank">Supporting Students with Long COVID In Higher Education</a>, a workbook generated by a task force comprising disability service providers across the U.S., was created specifically within this exigence (Long COVID Task Force, 2021).
+College students with Long COVID may need accommodations; however, given the recent emergence of Long COVID as an embodied phenomenon, students with Long COVID will not have access to consistent documentation or even diagnosis to support those accommodation needs.
+Given this exigency, the workbook aims to provide college campuses with pathways for interpreting institutional policy and implementing accommodations.

-We also want to note, too, that as we engage the contents of the Long COVID workbook, we recognize the immense labor undertaken by those who created it, as well as their institutional constraints in authoring it: While disability services offices work within the contours of the ADA and other state and federal laws, they also work within the policies set by their home institutions.
+As we engage the contents of the Long COVID workbook, we want to take a moment to acknowledge the immense labor undertaken by those who created it, as well as the institutional constraints they faced in authoring it.
+While disability services offices work within the contours of the ADA and other state and federal laws, they also work within the policies set by their home institutions.
 In other words, their labor offers an informal guide for a version of [[gaming //within// one’s system->crip relativity]], which can prove strategically useful at certain times.
-But we also want to extend and think beyond this workbook, to highlight how and why accommodationist approaches can only get us so far, how they contort us into situations that risk life-death-livelihood: Accommodations and their surveillatory functions are a [[self-collapsing vortex->documentation]].

 * [[Distrust->distrust]]